2025 Paint Out Schedule

 Assignments for hosts and some co-hosts were made based upon previous hosting or requests for specific paint-outs.
 Please check through the schedule to see if you were assigned as a host.
 If you were assigned to host a paint out and you would be unable to attend on that date, please help us by finding a replacement host to take your place.

-One additional Saturday paint-out and two weekend paint-outs are scheduled for this year.
+One additional Saturday paint out and one weekend paint out are scheduled for this year.

 Changes to scheduled paint outs: Scheduled paint outs typically will not be canceled or changed except in the case of an unforeseen circumstance that disallows access (such as a scheduled area being closed or weather prevents access).
 In cases such as this, the host may move the paint out to another location.
 In this event, please provide as much notice as possible.